graziano-giuliani/RegESM/README.md

 =============

 * RegESM itself (as a driver)
-* Earth System Modeling Framework (ESMF) Library: version [7.1.0](http://www.earthsystemmodeling.org/download/data/releases.shtml#v7_1_0)
+* Earth System Modeling Framework (ESMF) Library: version [8.8.0](https://github.com/esmf-org/esmf)
-* Model Components (patched and installed with coupling support - see documentation for more information)
+* Model Components (eventually patched and installed with coupling support - see documentation for more information)

 Documentation
 =============